-You can also pick them up on Facebook Marketplace or put a wanted request at your local Freecycle group.
-(Freecycle can be great for anything garden related actually – we have given our excess plants away on there in the past!).
+You can also find them on Facebook Marketplace or put a wanted request at your local Freecycle group.
+(Freecycle can be great for anything garden related actually – we have given our excess plants away on there in the past).

 #10 Install water butts